-GS1 Japan joined GS1 in 1978 and obtained the GS1
+We joined GS1 in 1978 and obtained the GS1 prefix “490 - 499”.

-We subsequently applied for an additional prefix in 1992, obtaining the prefix “450 -
+We subsequently applied for an additional prefix in 1992, obtaining the prefix “450 - 459”.

 Currently, in principle, GS1 Japan allocates 9-digit GS1 Company Prefixes to new applicants.
 However, for companies with 50,000 or more product items, GS1 Japan allocates 7-digit GS1 Company Prefixes.
 When a company continues to use the GS1 Company Prefix, it needs to renew the registration every 3 years.
-In the fiscal 2016, we had 11,812 new registrations.
-As of the end of March 2017, the number of registrations for GS1 Company Prefixes reached 130,877.
+In the fiscal 2017, we had 11,399 new registrations.
+As of the end of March 2018, the number of registrations for GS1 Company Prefixes reached 133,146.

 By source-marking their products, producers can distribute products through new sales channels such as Roadside Stations and outlets of agricultural products.
 GS1 Japan offers seminars on a regular basis to promote the correct understanding of the GS1 standard, in addition to onsite seminars held across the nation when there is a request.
 Recently, the number of onsite seminars requested by the producers of agricultural products, marine processed food, and local specialties have increased, supporting the trend seen in the registration data.